mzandrew/led-matrix-clock/README.md

 # led-matrix-clock
-generates clockface and uploads it to an led matrix panel once a minute
+generates clockface and drives it to an led matrix panel

 ![image of clockface](led-matrix-clock.jpg)